We place some essential cookies on your device to make this website work.

 Fifty years after the first Pride March in the UK, we’re remembering and celebrating some of the LGBTQ+ lives in the archives through our ‘Pride Portraits’ project.

-Our new exhibition – Treason: People, Power & Plot – on the history of treason since 1352 is now open.
+Treason: People, Power & Plot -was an exhibition on the history of treason since 1352.
 Discover 700 years of treasonous history.

 Our exhibition in Summer 2022 let visitors step into the world of 1920s Britain and experience what life was really like.